Wine, Dine and Electric Bike in Burgundy

 Surface and terrain

 The undulating terrain of France is on full display on this guided or self-guided tour.
 There are hills to contend with!
-Your electric bike will make all the difference!
+Rest assured that your electric bike will make all the difference.
 You will mostly cycle on asphalt vineyard roads, rural roads, and canal towpaths.
 Traffic is minimal.

 How to get there